SergeantWiley/NeuralVal/README.md

 model = modelArch.PreTrainedArch(GPU=True)
 ```

-GPU by defualt is enabled but if its not avaliable then it will automatically switch.
+GPU by defualt is enabled but if its not avaliable then it will automatically switch to CPU.
 To force CPU usage, set GPU to False.

-If a model is already fine tuned from a PreTrainedArch such as FasterRCNN then it can be loaded for fine tuning to reduce training time by using
+If a model is already fine tuned from a PreTrainedArch such as FasterRCNN then it can be loaded for additional fine tuning to reduce training time by using

 ```python
 model = modelArch.FineTundedArch('fasterrcnn_model.pth',GPU=True)